 Paint manufacturers always say that you clean interior walls before painting.
 Recommended is trisodium phosphate (TSP), an inexpensive white powder that you mix with water to produce a mild cleaning solution.

-As with so many products today, this recommendation ranges between sound remodeling advice and a statement created to limit company liabilities.
+As with so many products today, this recommendation ranges from sound remodeling advice and a statement created to limit company liabilities.

 But do you really need to do this?
 Are there any instances when you can get by without cleaning walls before painting?

 When You Can Avoid It